emory-cs-infovis-master/static-vis-design/README.md

 A: Sure.
 But the design you turn in should not be produced through a spreadsheet program.

 ## Submission:
 Your document should be in PDF format and with your submission for part 1 and part 2 on pages 1 and 2, respectively.
-You may wish to provide justification for your designs in 1-2 sentences.
+You must provide justification for your designs in 1-2 paragraphs.
 For all assignments involving written reports, use Times Roman 11 point type with normal margins, 1.5 line spacing.

 While you shouldn't spend inordinate amounts of time getting a pixel-perfect table and chart, your submission should be neat, tidy, and aesthetic.
 (We'll learn more throughout the semester about what "aesthetic" means).

 ## Grading:
 Based on
-- [30%] Appropriate choice of visual encodings
+- [30%] Appropriate choice of visual encodings (use of spacing, borders, fonts, formatting, etc. for the table; use of color, labels, legends, etc. for the chart)
-- [20%] Effective execution
+- [15%] Effective execution
+- [5%] Justification

-each, for the table and the graph.
+each, for the table and the chart.